0xAkuti/hardhat-clearsign/plugin/README.md

 ## Features

 - Adds a new task called `generate-7730`
-- Executes Python commands using `uvx pycowsay Hello from Hardhat`
+- Executes Python commands with network context and contract artifacts
+- Passes chainId and main contract artifact JSON to Python via environment variables
 - Supports detailed output with the `--detail` flag
 - Built for Hardhat 3 using the new plugin architecture
 - Hooks into compilation process with the `--generate-7-7-3-0` global flag